abdulkatheer/data-structures-and-algorithms/algorithms/sort/readme.md

 5. Partitioning technique - Lomuto Partitioning & other algorithms exist
 6. Worst-case time complexity - O(n<sup>2</sup>)
 7. Randomized Quick Sort reduces the probability of O(n<sup>2</sup>), still it can happen
 8. Worst-case space complexity - O(n) for the call stack

 #### Merge Sort

 1. Divide and Conquer
 2. Recursive
 3. Stable
-4. In-place sorting requires to make a copy of original set
+4. Not In-place sorting - requires to make a copy of original set
 5. Merging technique - 2-way merge, m-way merge, in-place merge & other algorithms exist
 6. Worst-case time complexity - O(n log(n))
-7. Worst-case space complexity - (log(n)) for the call stack
+7. Worst-case space complexity - O(n) for the array copy

-### Groups

-#### Based on worst-case time complexity

-1. Quadratic O(n<sup>2</sup>)
-    1. Selection sort - O(1) space
-    2. Bubble sort - O(1) space
-    3. Insertion sort - O(1) space
-    4. Quick Sort - O(log (n))
-2. Linear logarithmic O(n * logn)
-    1. Merge sort - O(n) space
-    2. Heap sort - O(1) space
-3. Polynomial O(n * k) ??
-Explore
-    1. Radix sort - O(n + k) space
-4. Linear O(n + l) ??
-Explore
-    1. Counting sort - O(k) space

-#### Based on stability

-Stable sort maintains the relative order when the keys are same or equal.
-That is, a sorting algorithm is stable if whenever there are two records R and S with the same key and with R appearing before S in the original list, R will appear before S in the sorted list

-1. Insertion sort
-2. Bubble sort
-3. Merge sort
-4. Radix sort
-5. Counting sort

-### Which one to use?

-#### Merge Sort
+8. If the temp space is not reused - O(n log(n))

 ##### Pros